sistemaon/pinescript/ideas/README.md

 > Define a long campaing, when price crosses above the 50 MA and then the price pulls back and sits above onto MA making a bottom.
 Short campaing is reverse.

+> SLS (short long short) is a trend pattern, when having 2 MAs pointing up, 3 candles short long short, entry point the highest price from candles higher wick, stop point the lowest price from candles lower wick.

+> LSL (long short long) is a trend pattern, when having 2 MAs pointing down, 3 candles long short long, entry point the lowest price from candles lower wick, stop point the highest price from candles higher wick.

 #### Q&D